ProgrammerSiam/ps-travel_ui_ux/README.md

 👉 **Footer**: Comprehensive footer section containing site and social media links for easy navigation and connectivity.

 and many more, including code architecture and reusability

+## <a name="learn">📚 Learn</a>

+  **Header**:
+-  Create an active link for navigation
+-  Use conditional statements to control the display of elements
+-  Implement dynamic classes to style elements based on conditions
+-  Explore new npm packages like scroll-lock
+-  Build a hamburger menu that toggles visibility of navigation items
+-  Implement click functionality to navigate to different sections of the website

+  **Hero Section**:
+-  Utilize the react-just-parallax npm package to create a parallax effect
+-  Explore features like curve and BackgroundCircles for visual enhancements

+  **Benefits Section**:
+-  Create a component to maintain consistency in titles
+-  Learn design concepts to improve the visual appeal of your project

+  **Collaboration Section**:
+-  Design circular images
+-  Apply design principles to enhance the layout

+  **Services Section**:
+-  Implement a Bento Box layout for effective content organization

+  **Pricing Section**:
+-  Design a visually appealing pricing table with a left/right orientation

+  **Roadmap Section**:
+-  Utilize advanced grid layouts for a structured design

+  **Footer Section**:
+-  Design a simple footer layout

+## <a name="add">🚀 Extra features added</a>

+  **Route[/sign up]**:
+-  loading..
+-  loading..

+  **Route[/sign in]**:
+- loading..
+- loading..